emmachizo123/EMIS_EXA_2/README.md

 This will be one area to make improvements

 4. Containerization with Docker
-I ran into some WSL(windows subsystem for Linux) issues that crashed my Docker Desktop and there for  made it impossible to containerize the application.
+I ran into some WSL(windows subsystem for Linux) issues that currupted my Docker Desktop installation and there for  made it impossible to containerize the application.
-This would be a very important addition that I will make on the application if I had more time
+This would be a very important addition that I will make on the application if I had more time.